bitshares/bitshares-explorer-api/README.md

 `export PYTHONPATH=/root/bitshares/bitshares-explorer-api`

-If you have errors in the output about websocket or psycopg you may need to also do:
+If you have errors in the output about websocket you may need to also do:
 ```
 apt-get install python-websocket
-apt-get install python-psycopg2
 ```

 If you see a problem similar to: